craigthackerx/craigthacker-dot-dev/docs/index.md

 ### Memes

 If you get to know me personally, I enjoy a good meme.
-I'll roate any I make on this section below if I'm bored.
+I'll rotate any I make on this section below if I'm bored.